 A desire to work with larger themes required a change in point of view.
 I turned my eye in and pulled myself way out for the overview, as opposed to observing up close, and in these paintings, stripes, blocks and spheres are the distillation of previous highly articulated images.

-Each painting ends with a two diagonal gestures--one black and curly, the other white and straight.
-I meditate before doing this and use a combination of oil and melted wax first one color, then the other, slung as hot liquid which freezes on contact with the air.
-The move counter balances a structural diagonal of light and shade forming an X; I wanted to complement all that slow build with something, risky, intimate and personal; the curly and straight signifies hair texture, a loaded visual symbol from my southern upbringing.
+Each painting ends with quick gestures on the diagonal--one black and curly, the other white and straight--simple cultural signifiers for hair that cross boundaries and transgress the space.
+I meditate before doing this and use a combination of oil and melted wax, first one color, then the other, slung as hot liquid which freezes on contact with the air.
+The move forms an X by counter balancing the structural diagonal of light and shade.